In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 Schema markup allows you to get rich results in Google Search, and also helps Google to display your business in relevant local search results.

 However, when it comes to a local business with multiple locations, creating markup becomes more difficult.
+Let’s learn how to implement it correctly.

 What you need to pay attention to

-Then you need to look if the website has separate landing pages for each business location.
+First of all, you need to look if the website has separate landing pages for each business location.
+In this case, Schema markup should be added to the homepage and also to each of the location pages.

-If the site does not have separate pages for each business location, then markup should be added only to the homepage.
+If the site does not have separate pages for each business location, then Schema markup should be added only to the homepage.

 Let’s consider both cases.